-Once the maximum out-of-pocket amount has been met, the Plan will pay 100% of reasonable and customary (R&C) charges.
-If the expenses incurred are higher than the R&C amount, the individual receiving the service is responsible for paying the difference even if the out-of-pocket maximum has been reached.
+Once the maximum out-of-pocket amount has been met, the Plan will pay 100% of maximum allowed amount (MAA) charges.
+If the expenses incurred are higher than the MAA amount, the individual receiving the service is responsible for paying the difference even if the out-of-pocket maximum has been reached.